 - It is unnecessary to understand precisely where the following areas are located: they serve only to underscore the lack of any acceptable logic in the Vale's approach. - Area 1 (west of Tilbury Lane Botley Map).
-It is located next to the A420 which is heavily trafficked and the source of both noise, gaseous and particulate pollution. - Area 2 is a recreation ground and contains a football pitch. - Areas 1 and 2 are joined by a small copse and together form a welcome green spear.
-Their removal from the green belt would clearly serve no useful purpose. - Area 3: any future development will significantly change the view of the
+The Cumnor portion of this area was not sold because it is located directly under Oxford's 400kV electricity supply line and consequently is unsuitable for development.
+It is also located next to the A420 which is heavily trafficked and the source of both noise, gaseous and particulate pollution. - Area 2 is a recreation a ground and contains a football pitch.

-Green Belt when travelling west on the A420.

-- Area 4: is a contiguous part of the current Green Belt and its open vista is a major contributor to the views available of the Cumnor Conservation Area.
+- Areas 1 and 2 are joined by a small copse and together form a welcome green break.
+Their removal from the green belt would clearly serve no useful purpose. - Area 3: any future development will significantly change the view of the Green Belt when travelling west on the A420. - Area 4: is a contiguous part of the current Green Belt and its open vista is a major contributor to the views available of the Cumnor Conservation Area.
 It could not be developed in any way without jeopardising the purpose for which both the Green Belt and the Conservation Area was set up.
 This was initially recognised by the Vale's officers who said that as this area could not be built on there was no reason to remove it from the green belt.
-No reason has been given for the subsequent change of plan.
-A major issue throughout this document, what was stated a year ago is totally changed in this document why?
-Has a new decree been issued?
-Again no one is telling us. - Area 5 is a green area that reaches into the heart of the village and contributes greatly to the village nature of old Cumnor, which is the essential feature that the Conservation Area is designed to protect.
+No reason was ever given for the subsequent change of view. - Area 5 is a green area that reaches into the heart of the village and contributes greatly to the village nature of old Cumnor, which is the essential feature that the Conservation Area is designed to protect.
 The ground to the west is a sports field and recreation area owned by Cumnor Parish Council.
 This area too was originally recognised by the Vale's officers as offering no reasons for removal from the green belt.
-The subsequent change of view on this area was never justified AGAIN - Area 6 was the area originally identified as being suitable for inclusion in the Vale's proposed building programme.
+The subsequent change of view on this area was never justified. - Area 6 was the area originally identified as being suitable for inclusion in the Vale's proposed building programme.
 The idea was subsequently dropped though the Area is scheduled to be removed from the green belt; the land involved is high quality agricultural land which includes a field with a Saxon pattern of ridges and furrows bordered by an ancient hedgerow.
 This parcel of land is of considerable heritage interest, located as it is close to the centre of Cumnor.
 It would be wanton vandalism to destroy this as part of a housing development. - Area 24 is at the very centre of the Village and largely consists of the existing cricket ground and the grounds of Cumnor Place.
 As such it is said to contain the remains of the largest unexcavated Elizabethan garden in England.
 The proposal to remove them from the Green Belt clearly arose because the proposal at Area 6, if approved, would have isolated this area of Green Belt. - The eighth Area is in Farmoor and appears to have already been built up.